BootBlock/PoSh-Backup/README.md

 *   `-Quiet`: Suppresses all non-essential console output.
 Critical errors will still be displayed.
 Useful for scheduled tasks.

 ### Pinning Backups to Prevent Deletion
-PoSh-Backup now includes a feature to "pin" a specific backup archive, which makes it immune to automatic deletion by local or remote retention policies.
+PoSh-Backup includes a feature to "pin" a specific backup archive, which makes it immune to automatic deletion by local or remote retention policies.
 This is useful for preserving important milestone backups, such as the first backup of a new system, a backup from before a major upgrade, or a known-good full backup that you want to keep as a baseline.

 *   **How it Works:**
     *   Pinning a backup is achieved by creating an empty "marker file" in the same directory as the archive.
 The marker file has the exact same name as the archive file but with `.pinned` appended.